YINI-lang/YINI-spec/NEW-YINI-Specification.md

 > **Note:** This specification of the YINI format may introduce changes that are not backward-compatible (see section 9.2.
 Versioning).

 ## Table of Contents

+## Part I – Introduction and Fundamentals
 ### 1. Introduction
-  - 1.1.
+  * 1.1.
 What is YINI?
-  - 1.2.
+  * 1.2.
 Purpose and Design Goals
-  - 1.3.
+  * 1.3.
 Key Features
 ### 2. File Structure
   * 2.1.
 File Encoding
   * 2.2.
 File Extension
   * 2.3.
 Optional Shebang (`#!`)
   * 2.4.
 Reserved: Optional Header (@yini) (for Future Use)
 ### 3. Syntax Overview
   * 3.1.
+Terminology
+  * 3.2.
 General Syntax Rules
-  * 3.2.
+  * 3.3.
 Whitespace and Indentation
-  * 3.3.
+  * 3.4.
 Comments
-  * 3.4.
+  * 3.5.
 Identifiers
-  * 3.5.
+  * 3.6.
 Reserved: Ignore / Disable Line  (for Future Use)

+## Part II – Syntax and Structure
 ### 4. Keys and Values
   * 4.1.
 Key Naming Rules
   * 4.2.
 Value Types (Simple, Compound, Special)